AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/activate.md

 >
 >The **[!UICONTROL Activate]** workspace is only available if the **Audience activation** use case was enabled [during the connection process](../connect/establishing-connections.md#connection-settings).
 For more information about use cases, refer to the [manage projects](./manage-projects.md#project-use-cases) guide.

 Audience activation allows you activate audiences in campaigns.
 The activiation process is a collaboration between advertisers and publishers.
-Advertisers send audiences to publishers, who then activate these audiences in campaigns.
+After [discovering the best audiences for your campaign](./discover.md), audiences can then activate the targeted audiences.
+Audiences that are activated are sent to the publisher's pre-configured destination, such as Adobe Experience Platform, for use in campaigns.
+For more information about setting up desintation, refer to the [destinations overview](../destinations/overview.md) guide.

+>[!IMPORTANT]
+>
+>Currently, when advertisers activate audiences, they are then automatically activated to the destination the publisher configured for their organization.
+The publisher **must** configure a destination *before* the advertiser activates an audience.
+If no destination is configured, the audience will be sent to the publisher, but not be able to be activated in any campaigns.

 ## Activate new audiences

 To start activating audiences, navigate to the **[!UICONTROL Activate]** tab in your project workspace.

->[!NOTE]
->
->Only **advertisers** can activate audiences in a project.

 Select the add icon (![Add icon.](/help/assets/icons/plus.png)), or the **[!UICONTROL Activate audience]** option if no previous audiences have been sent for activation.